ShanMorton/ShanMorton.github.io/README.md

  Origin is the remote side of the repo.

  git add <filename, filenames....>

  To add files to git
+ && git commit -m "CommitMESG"

  git rm -f <filename>

  To remove a file from git   th  -f is for "force"
+ && git commit -m "CommitMESG"

+ Need to have a commit mesg after each (adding or removing). &&